-- .hs A Haskell module. - .1hs A "literate Haskell" module. - .hi A Haskell interface file, probably compiler-generated. - .hc Intermediate C file produced by the Haskell compiler. - .c A C file not produced by the Haskell compiler. - .
-11 An llvm-intermediate-language source file, usually produced by the compiler. - .bc An llvm-intermediate-language bitcode file, usually produced by the compiler. - . s An assembly-language source file, usually produced by the compiler. - .o An object file, produced by an assembler.
+.hs A Haskell module.

+- .1hs A "literate Haskell" module. - .hspp A file created by the preprocessor. - .hi A Haskell interface file, probably compiler-generated. - .hc Intermediate C file produced by the Haskell compiler. - . c A C file not produced by the Haskell compiler. - .11 An llvm-intermediate-language source file, usually produced by the compiler. - .bc An llvm-intermediate-language bitcode file, usually produced by the compiler. - . s An assembly-language source file, usually produced by the compiler. - .
+An object file, produced by an assembler.